 Anketyle is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Anketyle family lived in Anctiville, Normandy, in the diocese of Coutances.
 The Anketyle family migrated to England in the 11th century, settling in the county of Dorset.

 Early Origins of the Anketyle family

 The surname Anketyle was first found in the county of Dorset, in England, but for earlier origins the family can be traced to Tebotvilla in Normandy, where their territories were known as Weedon Beck.
 They accompanied Duke William of Normandy into England in 1066 and were granted lands in Dorset.

 Early History of the Anketyle family

-Another 232 words (17 lines of text) covering the years 1901 and 1636 are included under the topic Early Anketyle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Anketyle research.
+Another 102 words (7 lines of text) covering the years 1901 and 1636 are included under the topic Early Anketyle History in all our PDF Extended History products and printed products wherever possible.

 Anketyle Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Anketill, Ankatell, Anketil, Ankatel, Anchetill, Anchetell and many more.